jasnell/w3-socialwg-activitystreams-conformance/language-set/L1/README.md

 ### Acceptable but discouraged Output

 The following output(s) define a default language context for the document but use a JSON-LD trick to specifically indicate that the default does not apply to "displayName".
-While this is legal, it is non-obvious and SHOULD be avoided.
+While this is legal JSON-LD, it is non-obvious and SHOULD be avoided.

 ```json
 {